-The Ingleside workshops brought together the project team, key stakeholders and community members in mixed groups to explore community perspectives about the possible options for the Ingleside area, assess the strengths and weaknesses of options and identify any outstanding issues and desired community benefits deriving from any potential development.
-The purpose of each workshop was to:
+The Ingleside workshops brought together the project team, key stakeholders and community members in mixed groups is explore community perspectives about the possible options for the Ingleside area, assess the strengths and weaknesses of options and identify any outstanding issues and desired community benefits deriving from any potential development.
+The jurnate of evolvable was to:

-- " Develop a deeper understanding of the full range of community views - " Integrate the community's vision and driving principles - Show possible locations for housing, retail space, community recreational facilities and parks ≫ - " Test the plan with community perspectives.
+- Develop a deeper understanding of the full range of community views - " Integrate the community's vision and driving principles - Show possible locations for housing, retail space, community recreational facilities and parks - " Test the plan with community perspectives.